sidris/wordcloudV3/README.md

 ## License

 This project is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
-See the [LICENSE](LICENSE) file for details.
+See the full license text in the [LICENSE file](https://github.com/ashleysally00/analyze-east-of-eden-word-cloud/blob/main/license.txt).

 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)